The Complex Commercial Litigation Law Review: China

 iv Valid, revocable and void contracts

-A legally valid contract shall meet the following requirements:
+A legally valid contract must meet the following requirements:

 - the parties are of full capacity while contracting;